 Hindu tradition holds that all people have a third inner eye.
 The two physical eyes are used for seeing the external world, while the third focuses inward toward God.
 As such, the red dot signifies piety as well as serving as a constant reminder to keep God at the center of one’s thoughts.

 The bindi, especially a red-colored one, also serves as an auspicious sign of marriage.
 As the Hindu bride steps over the threshold of her husband’s home, her red bindi is believed to usher in prosperity and grant her a place as the family’s newest guardian.
-As such, when a woman is widowed, she no longer wears a red bindi due to its association with marriage.
-At most, she will wear a black dot on her forehead.
+In some communities, women may stop donning a bindi after the passing away of their husbands.

 In modern times, however, the bindi’s symbolism is no longer strictly adhered to.
 Bindis now come in all shapes, sizes and colors, and are largely used as beauty accessories.